 A cellular algebra $A$ with cell datum $(A,*,\hat{A},\unrhd,\mathscr{A})$ always admits different cellular bases $\mathscr B$.
-In fact, any choice of an $R$--basis in each cell module of $A$ can be globalized to a cellular basis of $A$, see Lemma \ref{lemma: globalizing bases of cell modules}.
+In fact, any choice of an $R$--basis in each cell module of $A$ can be globalized to a cellular basis of $A$, see \hyperref[lemma: globalizing bases of cell modules]{Lemma~\ref*{lemma: globalizing bases of cell modules}}.
 We say that a cellular basis

 is {\em equivalent} to the original cellular basis $\mathscr A$ if it determines the same ideals $A^{\unrhd \la}$ and the same cell modules as does $\mathscr A$.
 More precisely, the requirement is that \begin{enumerate} \item for all $\la \in \hat A$,